 Many students may want to finance their program fees and living expenses through federal financial aid and/or loans.
 Please work with the administrators at your home school to determine your financial aid eligibility as a visiting student.
 If you are awarded financial aid, the aid will be disbursed directly to you, and you will be responsible for paying the program tuition to the University of Oregon.
 You may contact Nicole Commissiong, Assistant Dean for Student Affairs, with financial aid questions.

-If you have any questions about the application process or about the Institute – please do not hesitate to contact Institute Director Rob Illig:
+If you have any questions about the application process or the Summer Sports Institute generally, please contact the Academic Extension office:

 - Email (preferred) – email@example.com